-After receiving training, the new employees will be closely supervised during the first few months of working in the Facility (by experienced and senior employees) to ensure they understand proper procedures and protocol.
+After receiving training, the new employees are closely supervised during the first few months of working in the Facility (by experienced and senior employees) to ensure they understand proper procedures and protocol.

 A detailed worker health and safety plan has been prepared and is presented in Section 5 of this Report (Worker Health and Safety Plan).
 A summary of the Facility staff positions, job descriptions / responsibilities, reporting supervisors, and position requirements is presented below in Table 3-2.